These Numbers Show Favorable Signs for United Airlines Holdings Inc. (UAL)

 Analyst recommendations provided by FactSet shows that the consensus forecast for United Airlines Holdings Inc. (UAL) is a “Overweight”.
 21 analysts offering their recommendations for the stock have an average rating of 2.30, where 6 rate it as a Hold and 4 think it is a “Overweight”.
 10 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-United Airlines Holdings Inc. is expected to release its quarterly report on 07/18/2023.The EPS is expected to grow by 136.60% this year.
+United Airlines Holdings Inc. is expected to release its quarterly report on 10/17/2023.The EPS is expected to grow by 136.60% this year.

 United Airlines Holdings Inc. (UAL) Top Institutional Holders